vectronic/lab/t9r-packaging/workbench/README.md

 ```
 After a browser refresh, there should be no error as the module is found when the dynamic import is performed.

+NOTE: Instead of linking locally and serving from the same web server, the intention is to instead serve plugins published to NPM via https://unpkg.com